Spectrewolf8/FlaskMailPulse-Flask-Email-Validation-Tool/README.md

 3. Make your changes on your branch.
 4. Submit a pull request from your branch to this repository.

-Your pull request will be reviewed, and a decision will be made whether to merge your changes.
+Your pull request will be reviewed, your changes will be merged if significant.

 ## License